themathedges/3YP/data/about.md

 ### ken_non_dom_annual_demand_per_user.csv
 Half hourly demand profile (kW) for an average non-domestic user in Kennington (eg a cafe, shop etc)

-### EV_demand_1.csv
+### EV_demand_night_1.csv
 Half hourly demand profile (kW) for 40kWh battery Nissan Leaf.
+A smart charge point is used to largely limit the charging time to 11pm-5am
+(i.e. cheap night rates + low demand from uesrs, but also no solar generation at this time)

+### EV_demand_day_1.csv
-A smart charge point is used to limit the charging times between 11pm-8:30am
+Half hourly demand profile (kW) for 40kWh battery Nissan Leaf.
+A smart charge point is used to largely limit the charging time to 9am-5pm
+(i.e. low demand from domestic users + it matches the peak generation times from solar)

 ### centralheatpump.csv
 Half hourly (kWh) annual demand profile for the central heat pump